Considering Filing for Bankruptcy in Oregon?

 Most people think of bankruptcy as a last resort, reserved only for when all other options fail.
 However, there are times when it might be the most reasonable choice in getting your finances back on track.
 Sometimes, bankruptcy is the only way to stop a wage or bank garnishment, repossession, or foreclosure.
 While declaring bankruptcy is often thought of as the last case scenario, it can actually be beneficial in the long run.
 The end result of filing depends on your situation and the type of bankruptcy you declare.

 When you’re facing huge, overwhelming debt, bankruptcy might be the best option.
-As a bankruptcy firm, Wisehart Law, PC can help you understand the pros and cons of filing bankruptcy as they apply to your unique situation.
+Pacific Cascade Bankruptcy can help you understand the pros and cons of filing bankruptcy as they apply to your unique situation.